nightly-labs/solana-web3-template/README.md

 ## 🎨 Features

 - 🛠 **Next.js Framework**: Build your dApp using the versatile and powerful Next.js.
+- 🎨 **Tailwind**: A best-in-class CSS framework that turns styling into an art.
-- 🔐 **Nightly Connect Integration**: A built-in wallet selector to make transactions a breeze.
+- 🔐 **Nightly Connect Integration**: Seamless wallet selection integrated for easy transactions.
 - 📋 **Prebuilt Flows**: This template comes with prebuilt flows for wallet connection and sample requests.
 - 🤝 **Community Support**: Have questions?
 Join our [Discord community](https://discord.com/invite/7nhFHA6yZq).